HBRS-MAAS/ws18-project-team-trk/README.md

 In case you want to clean you workspace run

     gradle clean

+To change the scenario you can pass a parameter with the path to the scenraio folder.

 ## Eclipse
 To use this project with eclipse run